 - As Josh Greene has noted, people intuitively cooperate on the public-goods game (a multi-player prisoner's dilemma) but stop doing so when they're in a more calculating mindset.
-(Note that this is not the fault of game theory per se.
-The public-goods game in fact has two different Nash equilibria, and which is reached depends on Schelling points.)

 On the other hand, there are benefits to deeper understanding as well:

 - Thinking about the inefficiency of war or litigation or attritional conflicts can help us

 see that, while sometimes these may be rational undertakings, sometimes they're not, and we may be able to avoid costly expenditures resulting from mistakes.

 - Knowing how games work allows us to create mechanisms to prevent undesirable outcomes, such as by building side-payments into a one-shot prisoner's dilemma to enforce cooperation.

 - In general, we may be able to modify the payoffs, including by changing people's attitudes, so that the situation is transformed to a different game that has a happier Nash equilibrium.